jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-20-airbnb-prices.md

 The following dataset was found on [Kaggle's database,](https://kaggle.com/datasets/) and comprises nearly a quarter of a million Airbnb listings around the United States in 2020.
 The primary question I plan to ask of this dataset is: "What are the best predicters of the Price of an Airbnb in the U.S.?"

-Let's take a look at the data before determining a hypothesis or model.
+### Tools

+I programmed this project using Python 3.8.5.
+Some of the key tools I used are:

+- Jupyter notebook, Pandas, Numpy, and MatPlotLib
+-  Category_encoders: OrdinalEncoder
+- SciKit-Learn: SimpleImputer, StandardScaler, LinearRegression
+- XGBoost: XGBRegressor

 ---

 ## Exploratory Data Analysis

+Let's take a look at the data before determining a hypothesis or model:

 In[1]:

 ```python